10 Ways You Can Get a Higher MCAT Score

 8) Research free MCAT study aids

-With just a little bit of searching, you can find a rich supply of free MCAT resources to complement your main MCAT prep book.
-For your MCAT science review, check out our MCAT Physics Equations Sheet and MCAT Organic Chemistry Mechanisms.
-There are also many free MCAT practice tests online.
+With just a little bit of searching, you can find a rich supply of free MCAT resources to complement your main MCAT prep book(s).
+For your MCAT science review, check out our MCAT Physics Equations Sheet, MCAT General Chemistry Review Summary, MCAT Organic Chemistry Mechanisms, MCAT Biochemistry Review Summary.
+There are also many free MCAT practice tests available online.

 9) Do not exceed three full-length MCAT practice tests per week

 Although the MCAT is a grueling exam, you can actually hinder your preparation and progress by over-testing yourself.
 Many students fall into the trap of over-testing and they find that their practice test scores stagnate.
 Consequently, their confidence level suffers and they carry that frustration into test day.
 So, limit the number of MCAT practice tests you take each week to three or less, take notes after each test, and review those notes before taking the next test.
 Also, take tests in an environment that simulates the setting of the real MCAT.

 While preparing for the MCAT, you should continue to engage in your favorite physical activities, like exercise, sports, and other hobbies.
 You should also consider yoga for stress relief.
 One month before the exam, adjust your daily waking hours to fit the day of the exam.
 Finally, get plenty of sleep all along the way, as sleep increases your brain’s capacity to retain information.
 Besides, a lack of sleep today results in a struggle tomorrow.

 May you find these MCAT prep tips helpful.
 Good luck!